-and AWS CLI
+and AWS CLI.

 Configure s3cmd

-with Vultr Object Storage.
+with Vultr Object Storage subscription.

 $ s3cmd --configure